 Nevertheless, Picault is considered the discoverer of the Seychelles.
 In the Seychelles, the beach or bay Baie Lazare, hotels, and also the district are named after him.

 The Seychelles are a comparatively young nation.
 The first settlement of the islands can be dated to 1770, when the French arrived, followed by a small group of whites, Indians and Africans.
 The islands remained in the hands of the French until the defeat of Napoleon at Waterloo.
 In the years of the first settlement, up to the cession to the British under the Treaty of Paris of 1814, the population increased to 3,500 inhabitants.
 During this time, the inhabitants of the Seychelles became acquainted with the enlightened policies of administrators such as Pierre Poivre, the intrigues of a Queau de Quinssy, but of course also with the terrible effects of the French Revolution.
 Under British rule the Seychelles reached a population of about 7,000 by 1825.
 Important plantations were established during this period, producing coconut, food, cotton and sugar cane.
 During this time Victoria was also founded as the capital and a large number of troublemakers from the Empire were sent into exile.
 This period was also marked by the devastation caused by the tragic avalanche in 1862 and the economic impact of the abolition of slavery.
 In 1976, the Seychelles achieved independence from Great Britain and were granted the status of an independent nation with the first president James Mancham a republic within the Commonwealth.
-After a period of one-party rule by the second president France Albert René the latter announced on 4th December 1991 the return to a multi-party political system.
-1993 the first presidential elections under the new constitution took place, from which President René emerged victorious.
-He also won the 1998 and 2003 elections before taking over the presidency in June 2004.
+After a period of one-party rule by the second president France Albert René , on 4th December 1991, the latter announced the return to a multi-party political system.
+In 1993, the first presidential elections under the new constitution were held, from which President René emerged victorious.
+He also won the 1998 and 2003 elections before handing over the presidency in June 2004.
 James Alix Michel who was re-elected as President of Seychelles in democratic elections in May 2011 and December 2015.
 From October 2016 until 25.10.2020 was Danny Faure the acting president.